Summary: The Racial Profiling Prevention Act protects citizens from discriminatory policing.

 1. No law enforcement officer shall engage in racial profiling.

-2. Every law enforcement agency shall adopt a written policy that prohibits the stopping, detention, or search of any person when such action is solely motivated by considerations of actual or perceived race, color, ethnicity, national origin, age, gender, religion, sexual orientation or immigration status.
+2. Every law enforcement agency shall adopt a written policy that prohibits the stopping, detention, or search of any person when such action is solely motivated by considerations of actual or perceived race, color, ethnicity, national origin, age, gender, religion, sexual orientation, gender identity or immigration status.

 (C) DATA COLLECTION AND TRANSMISSION